dependabot/cli/README.md

 > time="2022-09-28T08:14:01Z" level=info msg="117/117 calls cached (100%)"

-When the cache coverage for a scenario is 100%, subsequent runs of the `test` subcommand are most likely to be fast and deterministic.
+When the cache coverage for a smoke test is 100%, subsequent runs of the `test` subcommand are most likely to be fast and deterministic.
 Any cache misses indicate an external request made by the updater,